powerhousepro69/videoinfox/readme.md

 <br />

 #### NEW in v4.5.00 -Playlist Find added to the home screen.
 Text search of all playlists.

+         Find videos without providing the files location.
+         More info located about Playlist Find in Home Help.

 <br />
 Download multiple URL User Lists simultaneously.